Zantac (Ranitidine) Chemical Contamination Linked to Cancer

-The U.S. Food and Drug Administration has warned that Zantac, a popular heartburn medication, may contain a cancer-causing agent that has also recently been found in other contaminated medications.
-Sanofi-Aventis, manufacturer of Zantac, has announced a voluntary recall of the medication due to concerns of cancer that may be caused by NDMA (N-nitrosodimethylamine).
+The U.S. Food and Drug Administration has warned that Zantac (ranitidine), a popular heartburn medication, may contain a cancer-causing agent that has also recently been found in other contaminated medications.
+Sanofi-Aventis, manufacturer of Zantac (ranitidine), has announced a voluntary recall of the medication due to concerns of cancer that may be caused by NDMA (N-nitrosodimethylamine).
+Generic manufacturers of ranitidine products have also recalled their medications.

-In addition, retailers whose stores sell store-brand formulations of ulcer medication containing ranitidine are pulling products from sale shelves.
-Retail drug and big box stores including Walmart, Walgreens, CVS/Target and others have removed certain brands of the antacid medication.
+In addition, retailers whose stores sell store-brand formulations of ulcer medication containing ranitidine such as Rite Aid or CVS Acid Reducer, Walgreens’ Wal-Zan and other store brands labeled as Acid Controller, Acid Reducer, Heartburn Relief or Ranitidine, are pulling products from sale shelves.
+Retail drug and big box stores including Walmart, Walgreens, CVS/Target and others have removed all generic and brand name formulations of the antacid medication.

-NMDA found in Zantac may be linked to a number of different cancers such as:
+NMDA found in Zantac (Ranitidine) may be linked to a number of different cancers such as:

-Though there are a number of alternative antacid medications available both over-the-counter and in prescription form, the FDA has not made recommendations that people should discontinue their medications.
-Health experts advise patients and consumers to talk to their health care practitioner before making medication changes.
+Though there are a number of alternative antacid medications available both over-the-counter and in prescription form, health experts advise patients and consumers to talk to their health care practitioner before making medication changes.

-Warnings by the U.S. Food and Drug Administration (FDA) have been mirrored by similar warnings issued by European health authorities and other regions.
-They have warned that ranitidine, including the active ingredient product (API) used in Zantac, may be contaminated with N-nitrosodimethylamine (NDMA) which is known to cause cancer.
+Warnings and action taken by the U.S. Food and Drug Administration (FDA) have been mirrored by similar warnings issued by European health authorities and other regions.
+They have warned that ranitidine, including the active ingredient product (API) used in Zantac or other formulations of ranitidine, may be contaminated with N-nitrosodimethylamine (NDMA) which is known to cause cancer.

 NDMA is a volatile, organic byproduct of manufacturing of pesticides and other industrial chemicals.
 It is also used to produce fuels, lubricants and other petroleum-based products.
 The U.S. Environmental Protection Agency (EPA) has recognized NDMA as a human carcinogen and strictly regulates allowable levels in the air, water and soil.